open-policy-agent/opa/docs/docs/envoy/tutorial-istio.md

   <RunSnippet files="#input.json #authz.rego" command="data.example.result" />

-  An example of the complete input received by OPA can be seen [here](https://github.com/open-policy-agent/opa-envoy-plugin/tree/main/examples/istio#example-input).
+  An example of the complete input received by OPA can be seen [in the Istio examples](https://github.com/open-policy-agent/opa-envoy-plugin/tree/main/examples/istio#example-input).

   > In typical deployments the policy would either be built into the OPA container
   > image or it would be fetched dynamically via the [Bundle API](../management-bundles/).
 ConfigMaps are